 A doctor requests a blood albumin test (usually along with several other tests) if a person seems to have symptoms of liver disorder Albumin is often included in the liver function tests panel of blood tests.

 Doctors may also request blood albumin tests when they want to check a person’s nutritional status, for example, when someone has lost a lot of weight or in someone with a gastrointestinal condition such as inflammatory bowel disease.
 In this situation prealbumin levels tend to fall earlier than albumin levels.

 Low albumin levels can suggest liver disease.
-Liver enzyme tests are requested to help determine which type of liver disease.
+Liver function tests are requested to help determine which type of liver disease may be present.

 High albumin levels usually reflect dehydration although the test is not used for this purpose.
 Dehydration is usually assessed by physical examination.